 Idahoans have undertaken a decades-long campaign to ensure every outside American associates their state only with potatoes.
 To the uninitiated, Idaho appears to be a vast, uninteresting farmland to provide the rest of the country with French fries.
 So, you might be surprised to know that it’s one of the most beautiful, adventure-heavy states in the country.

 July just happens to be the best time of year to visit, particularly if you’re not down with snow.
-For amateur astronomers, it’s home to one of the best dark sky reserves in the country; rafting enthusiasts will find no shortage of whitewater challenges on the Snake River; the Sawtooth Mountains boast hundreds of miles of killer single track and ATV trails; and Boise is way more fun and sunny than you’d expect the capital of Idaho to be.
+For amateur astronomers, it’s home to one of the best dark sky reserves in the country.
+Rafting enthusiasts will find no shortage of whitewater challenges on the Snake River.
+The Sawtooth Mountains boast hundreds of miles of killer single-track and ATV trails, and Boise is way more fun and sunny than you’d expect the capital of Idaho to be.

 The White Mountains might seem an obvious summer getaway to local New Englanders.
-However, the epic hiking, mountain biking, and cycling opportunities here still fly under the radar for some adventure enthusiasts from other parts of the country.
+However, the epic day hiking, legit mountain biking, and cycling opportunities here still fly under the radar for some adventure enthusiasts from other parts of the country.
 The most heavily trafficked trails center around Loon Mountain in particular and Lincoln in general.
 But, with more than 148,000 acres to explore in White Mountain National Forest alone, it’s easy to escape the town center and find ample green space all to yourself.
 For a more relaxed getaway, Newfound Lake is the largest freshwater beach in the state, while Squam Lake provides endless canoeing and kayaking opportunities.